yaw277/slire/README.md

 `countBySpec<S extends Specification<T>>(spec: S): Promise<number>`

 Returns the number of entities that match the provided specification.
 Like `count`, the repository automatically applies scope filtering and soft delete exclusion.
 This method works with the same specification objects used by `findBySpec`, enabling consistent query logic across find and count operations.
 Returns 0 if no matching entities are found.

-### stripSystemFields

-`stripSystemFields<E extends Partial<T>>(entity: E): Omit<E, 'id'>`

-Helper method that removes system-managed fields from an entity object, making it ready for repository operations.
-Strips exactly the fields configured for this repository instance (id, timestamps, version, soft delete).
-For upsert operations, users explicitly handle the id field.
-See the MongoDB-specific implementation section for detailed usage examples and behavior.

 ## MongoDB Implementation